 6. Project Management

 Virtual assistants can also be delegated project management tasks.
 They can help a client oversee a project from start to finish.
-You can decide whether you want to assign your virtual assistant a whole project or just specific tasks on that project.
+You can decide whether to assign your virtual assistant a whole project or just specific tasks on that project.

 Your VA can also make sure that the team members involved in the project accomplish their tasks.
 This way, you won’t have to worry whether they’re doing their jobs or not.